Lessons - Lost Trail Ski Area

 • 1st Timer lessons are one and one half hours.

-• Private lessons are one, two or all day (10 – 3).
+• Private lessons are one hour, two hours or all day (10 – 3).

 • First timer lessons start on the hour from 10:00 to 1:00.